newtfire/newTutorials/yuyingPieChart/pieChart.md

 ## How to plot points on polar coordinates?

-In polar coordinates, points are plotted by (r, θ).  r is radius, and θ is the angle in radians.
+In polar coordinates, points are plotted by (r, θ).  r is radius, and θ is the angle in [radians](https://www.mathsisfun.com/geometry/radians.html).

+### Normal polar coordination system

-Below is the polar coordinate plane.
+Below is the normal polar coordinate plane.

  ![](polarImages/plane.svg)